The Astounding, Years-Long Corruption Involving Comey and Mueller

 And then I think we even learned a lot more.

-And in this book, you're even taking it a step further because you have the Clinton State Department advisor, Ted Kassinger, simultaneously on Putin's payroll, advising the on the takeover of uranium one but we also know and this was Robert Muller again.
+And in this book, you're even taking it a step further because you have the Clinton State Department advisor, Ted Kassinger, simultaneously on Putin's payroll, advising the nuclear corporation on the takeover of Uranium One.

-So the point is, the SIFIUS process was exactly set up precisely to intervene in the case like Uranium-1 and say, hold on for a second.
+So the point is, the Scythius process was exactly set up precisely to intervene in a case like Uranium One and say, hold on for a second.

 There's criminal activity involving this company that wants to take over this company.